edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * Any resource _MAY_ have an external description related to it.
+    * Any resource _MAY_ have one or more external descriptions related to it.

 within
 :   A link to a resource that contains the current resource, such as annotation lists within a layer.
 This also allows linking upwards to collections that allow browsing of the digitized objects available.

     Usage:
     {: .usage}
-    * Any resource _MAY_ be within a containing resource.
+    * Any resource _MAY_ be within one or more containing resources.

 startCanvas
 :   A link from a sequence or range to a canvas that is contained within the sequence.
 On seeing this relationship, a client _SHOULD_ advance to the specified canvas when beginning navigation through the sequence/range.
 This allows the client to begin with the first canvas that contains interesting content rather than requiring the user to skip past blank or empty canvases manually.

     Usage:
     {: .usage}
-    * A sequence or a range _MAY_ have this relationship, and the target _MUST_ be a canvas.
+    * A sequence or a range _MAY_ have exactly one canvas as its start canvas.
-    * Other resources _MUST NOT_ have this relationship.
+    * Other resources _MUST NOT_ have a start canvas.

 The requirements for the metadata properties are summarized in [Appendix B][appendixB].